 We maintain an information security program that extensively examines all aspects of Conviva’s platform and its connected devices and products.
 This section elaborates upon the measures we have developed for your secure access of our Services and how security is maintained from within the product.

 We follow the secure software development lifecycle (“SDLC”) practices for the development of our Services.
 Our developers are trained in secure coding conventions and are kept apprised of the latest secure coding techniques.
 Code is regularly peer reviewed before being committed to the master code branch.
 We conduct application penetration testing against our Services on an annual basis using reputable third-party penetration testing service providers.
 We also perform vulnerability scanning and any needed remediation on a quarterly basis and during major software upgrades.
+We support single sign-on (SSO) for our Services.

 Network and Systems Security